 Quintet‘s reputation as a tedious head-scratcher is mind-boggling.
 Sure, it’s probably Altman’s less accessible venture.
 This is the antithesis of a Hollywood crowd-pleaser.
 But as a longtime fan of Atlman’s work, I took great delight in the film’s many fascinating ideas.
 I’m a sucker for this kind of bizarre stuff.
 After all, I’m a huge fan of John Boorman’s loony Zardoz, another derisive sci-fi opus.

 Most of the film takes place in one location.
 Also, it’s slow as molasses, but I liked the way the plot is in no hurry to go anywhere.
 Altman’s usual attention to minor details really pays off.
 He went as far as creating the board game that’s at the core of the story.
 The shooting was particularly difficult.
-Altman insisted that the film could only be shot on a remote location in Canada and the freezing weather put extra strains on the crew and actors.
+Altman insisted that the film could only be shot on a remote location in Canada and the freezing weather put extra strains on the crew and actors — the steam that comes out of actors’ mouths is real!

 Acting takes a backseat to the story and visuals.
-Newman is a mere cipher.
+Paul Newman is good, but he’s a mere cipher.
 Vittorio Gassman (Sharky’s Machine) does have a few wonderful moments.
-The same goes for Fernando Reyes (The French Connection), who plays the man in charge of the “Quintet” game.
+The same goes for Fernando Rey (The French Connection), who plays the man in charge of the “Quintet” game.
+Jean Boffety’s (Thieves Like Us) camerawork is the film’s real star; it’s appropriately drab.
+The nice music score is by Tom Pierson (A Perfect Couple).

 Conclusions & Final Thoughts: